Chalk Your Walk

 Translocation RCC

 Translocation RCC is subtype of kidney cancer characterized by genetic changes involving translocations of genetic material between chromosomes.
-This can affect young children and currently has no standard treatment protocol.
+This can effect young children and currently has no standard treatment protocol.
 Learn more at Joey’s Wings Foundation, named in memory of Joey Xu who died of translocation RCC at age 10.

 Wilms Tumor